 How do dogs cool themselves down then?
 Because dogs can't get rid of their internal warmth, they need an external cold element to help them reduce their body temperature.

 First off, dogs start by panting to inhale cooler air but it hardly reaches their entire body.
-So if they can, dogs will drink fresh chilled water to helps them cool down.
+So if they can, dogs will drink freshly chilled water to helps them cool down.
 Then, dogs will go roll or lay down on a cooler surface like grass in the shade or tiles at home.

 The best solution for hot days, especially in the summer, is to offer your dog cold air through a dog fan that is safe to use around dogs.
 Never use a table or floor fan because blades could end up hurting them badly.
 Instead, use a bladeless fan like the Dyson Air Multiplier or a dog-friendly tower fan like the Lasko Wind Curve.